BPH: Epidemiology and Comorbidities

 Kevin T. McVary

-The document discussed the prevalence of benign prostatic hyperplasia (BPH), noting that it affected about 25% of men in their 50s, 33% in their 60s, and 50% of men aged 80 or older.
-BPH often co-occurred with age-related conditions like cardiovascular disease, hypertension, and erectile dysfunction.
-Treatments for BPH included alpha1-selective adrenergic receptor antagonists and 5-alpha-reductase inhibitors, which were effective, particularly in combination for men with larger prostates.
-However, the choice of treatment needed to consider the side-effect profiles and their potential impact on existing comorbidities.
+The document reviewed the epidemiology and comorbidities associated with benign prostatic hyperplasia (BPH).
+It was noted that BPH, characterized by moderate-to-severe lower urinary tract symptoms (LUTS), affected about 25% of men in their 50s, 33% in their 60s, and 50% of men aged 80 and older.
+Despite the availability of effective treatments, BPH often co-occurred with age-related conditions such as cardiovascular disease, hypertension, and erectile dysfunction.
+The primary treatments included alpha1-selective adrenergic receptor antagonists and 5-alpha-reductase inhibitors, which were particularly effective in men with larger prostates when used in combination.
+The review emphasized the importance of considering side effects and their impact on existing comorbidities when selecting a treatment plan.

 Discuss this study in the Community →